dreamworkerln/StarGame/readme.md

 Force shield can repulse many (~7) tangent hit, very many chase hit or ~2-3 direct hit
 (fired from enemy ship flying towards you) by shell.
 It's slowly regenerating to full charge, changing self colour.
-Also it repulse missiles (~1) but ineffective on counter course inbound.
+Also it can repulse missiles (~1) but ineffective on counter course inbound.

 Green curve - you trajectory in planet gravity force.
 Blue curve - you shell trajectory in planet gravity force.